-Knocks Community Association support the additional clarification on the types of development within Rural Community Areas.
-This will allow community groups in these areas apply for and promote workspace/business start-up units.
+Boho Community Association support the additional clarification on the types of development within Rural Community Areas.
+This will allow community groups in these areas to apply for and promote workspace/business start-up units.

 However, these additional employment and business opportunities may attract people to move back to the area.
 These people would need affordable housing and therefore it is imperative that this housing need is accommodated in order to sustain these communities.
-This may also be important due to a potential increase in homeworking.
+This may also be important due to a potential increase in home working as we recover from Covid 19.
+This recovery has the potential to regenerate our rural areas as never before but the LDP needs to be flexible enough to accommodate recent changes and future proofed to allow development so our rural communities can survive into the future.
 Is the plan reasonably flexible to enable it to deal with changing circumstances?
 (CE4)